Large Sample Properties of Matching for Balance: Matching for aggregate covariate balance

 \section{Matching for aggregate covariate balance}

 In this section, we describe the causal estimation problem and introduce a class of matching methods that target aggregate covariate balance.
 We use the potential outcomes framework for causal inference \citep{neyman1923application,rubin1974estimating}.
-With binary treatments, this framework posits that the units $i = 1, \ldots, N$ are a random sample from a population of interest.
-Each unit has a pair of potential outcomes $\{ Y_i(0), Y_i(1) \}$, where $Y_i(1)$ is realized if unit $i$ is assigned to treatment $(Z_i = 1)$ and $Y_i(0)$ is realized if the unit is assigned to control $(Z_i = 0)$.
-For each unit $i$, we observe either $Y_i(0)$ or $Y_i(1)$.
-The observed outcome writes $Y_i = Z_i Y_i(1) + (1-Z_i) Y_i(0)$.
+With binary treatments, this framework posits that each unit $i = 1, \ldots, N$ has a pair of potential outcomes $\{ Y_i(0), Y_i(1) \}$, where $Y_i(1)$ is realized if unit $i$ is assigned to treatment $(Z_i = 1)$ and $Y_i(0)$ is realized if the unit is assigned to control $(Z_i = 0)$.
+Thus, for each unit $i$, we observe either $Y_i(0)$ or $Y_i(1)$, and the observed outcome writes $Y_i = Z_i Y_i(1) + (1-Z_i) Y_i(0)$.
+In our setting, the units $i = 1, \ldots, N$ are a random sample from a population of interest and thus the potential outcomes are viewed as random variables.

-Denote $X_i$ as the observed covariates of unit $i$.
-Given these covariates, we assume strong ignorability of the treatment assignment \citep{rosenbaum1983central}: and We also require that the stable unit treatment value assumption (SUTVA) holds \citep{rubin1980randomization}.
+Denote $X_i$ as the vector of observed covariates of unit $i$.
+These covariates can be continuous or discrete.
+Given these covariates, we assume strong ignorability of the treatment assignment \citep{rosenbaum1983central}: $Z_i \independent \{Y_i(0), Y_i(1)\} \mid X_i,$ and $0 < \Pr(Z_i = 1 \mid X_i) < 1.$ As implied by our notation, we also require the stable unit treatment value assumption (SUTVA; \citealt{rubin1980randomization}).